Lutetium–hafnium dating: Lu/Hf and Hf/Hf ratios of CHUR

+Accurate calculation of ɛ_{Hf} values requires an accurate determination of Lu and Hf isotope ratios in the chondritic uniform reservoir (CHUR).
+Chondrites are primitive materials from the solar nebula, which later accreted to form planetesimals.
+The composition of CHUR is used as a reference for the composition of undifferentiated rocky material, and by extension, for the bulk silicate Earth.

+However, variability in ^{176}Lu/^{177}Hf and ^{176}Hf/^{177}Hf ratios of chondrites adds uncertainty to the composition of CHUR.
+Early studies did not restrict meteorite samples by petrologic type (i.e., degree of alteration); some studies recorded up 18% variation in ^{176}Lu/^{177}Hf ratios, corresponding to a range of almost 14 ɛ_{Hf} units.
+The isotope ratios of CHUR in wide use today were measured in chondrites with minimal thermal metamorphism (petrologic types 1, 2, and 3); ^{176}Lu/^{177}Hf ratios in these samples have a range of ~3%.

 CHUR model age

 The chondritic uniform reservoir model age is the age at which the material, from which rock and mineral forms, leaves the chondritic uniform reservoir, i.e. the mantle, when assuming the silicate earth retained chemical signature of chondritic uniform reservoir.
 As described in previous section, melting will cause a fractionation of Lu and Hf in the melt and residue solid, thus resulting in Lu/Hf and Hf/Hf values deviating from chondritic uniform reservoir values.
 The time or age at which the Lu/Hf and Hf/Hf values from the sample and chondritic uniform reservoir matches is the chondritic uniform reservoir model age.